Rhode Island’s Plymouth Rock never quite achieved the fame of its counterpart in Massachusetts. But it wasn’t for want of trying.

 All Not Lost

 But all of those pieces were not completely lost.
 Enterprising merchants sold chunks of Rhode Island’s Plymouth Rock in stores.
 You can see some pieces in the floor of the vestibule of the Central Baptist Church on Wayland Avenue in Providence.
-You can see another chunk embedded in Brown University’s Waterman Avenue gates and one in the pedestal of the Brown University Bear on Hope Street.
+You can see another chunk embedded in Brown University’s Waterman Avenue gates and one in the pedestal of the Brown University Bear on campus.

 Eventually, a monument to Williams and his landing finally went up in a little park on Gano Street.
 The monument, built in 1906, still stands today.

 There’s more to the story.
 Plans to build a much more appropriate monument began in 1850.
 The park for it was then developed in 1867, but not until 1934 did the effort gain steam in preparation for the 300th anniversary of the colony’s founding.
 The park evolved into Prospect Terrace.

 National Park Service Ranger John McNiff puts on Roger Williams impersonations in Rhode Island.
 He also works at Roger Williams Memorial Park in Providence.

 His research indicates the original concept called for a 200-foot-high obelisk topped with a flashing light.
 Now bear in mind, Prospect Terrace is already 200 feet high.
 The Roger Williams flashing light would reach 400 feet.
 People in Boston could have seen it, as well as the ghosts of the Puritans who plagued his life so much.

 However, that concept never saw the light of day.
 A Westerly granite statue of Roger Williams and the rest of the monument finally rose 14 feet high.
 At the base of the statue, the remains of Roger Williams were laid.